Blendify/blender-manual/trunk/blender_docs/manual/physics/cloth/examples.rst

 Cloth can also be used to simulate softbodies.
-It's for sure not its main purpose but it works nonetheless.
+It is for sure not its main purpose but it works nonetheless.
 The example image uses standard *Rubber* material, no fancy settings, just :kbd:`Alt-A`.